 The work has been checked, rechecked, examined, and re-examined, and proof-read by three people but nothing is ever perfect.
 If you find typos or other funky mistakes I would appreciate if you’d let me know.

 - On page 13, section 1.6 raises the question that there might be sources on newspaper design in languages I am not able to read but this question is never answered due to an editing mistake.
 (I have cut out the answer but not the question itself.
-Or alternatively I was supposed to reformulate the answer but forgot.)
+Or alternatively I was supposed to reformulate the question sentence but forgot.)
 Basically this question and the missing answer is just my way of pointing that my research has been limited to English, Finnish, and some Swedish and German sources.
 However, the other research literature on newspaper design also does not reference many sources in other languages than English.
 This suggests that either there are no major sources (works beyond masters’ theses) in these languages, or that they exist in isolation without truly contributing to the field of newspaper design research.

 - On page 24 (section 2.2.2) there’s a sentence with odd punctuation: The other way is that the language of the media conveys a feeling – constructs – an imagined community and a shared identity, which encompasses both the medium in question and its audience.
 There is either an extra dash there, or I should have used a semicolon instead of any dashes.
 For example: The other way is that the language of the media conveys a feeling; constructs an imagined community and a shared identity, which encompasses both the medium in question and its audience.